-Food Facts Friday: The Benefits of Sweet PotatoesArticle posted in: Diet & Nutrition
+Food Facts Friday: The Benefits of Sweet PotatoesArticle posted in: Nutrition

 Before you scare yourself with preconceived notions about potatoes, know that the sweet potato isn’t even related to regular potatoes or yams—as often thought—and actually belongs to the bindweed, or morning glory, plant family.
 While they do share a name, the many benefits of sweet potatoes far exceed those of regular potatoes due to their high concentration of many essential vitamins, minerals and nutrients.

 The sweet potato is a root vegetable which comes in many vibrant colors both inside and out, ranging from orange, purple and white flesh to red, brown and yellow skins.
 Once chopped and cooked, the inside of a sweet potato tastes tender and sweet rather than savory, and it’s known to be rich in fiber, potassium and the antioxidant beta-carotene.
-Low in calories, sugar and fat, this starchy veggie is highly regarded as a healthy part of the diet and can offer numerous health benefits and protective mechanisms to your body during Phase 2 and 3 of the South Beach Diet.
+Low in calories, sugar and fat, this starchy veggie is highly regarded as a healthy part of the diet and can offer numerous health benefits and protective mechanisms to your body during the weight maintenance phase of the South Beach Diet.

 Read on to discover nine amazing health benefits of sweet potatoes: